cosmos/sdk-tutorials/b9lab-content/3-main-concepts/12-queries.md

 <ExpansionPanel title="Show me some code for my checkers blockchain">

 If you have used Starport so far, it has already created queries for you to get one stored game or a list of them.
-However, you still do not have a way to check whether a move works/is valid.
+You still do not have a way to check whether a move works/is valid.
 It would be wasteful to send a transaction with an invalid move.
 It is better to catch such a mistake before submitting a transaction.
 So you are going to create a query to know whether a move is valid.

 Starport can again help you with a simple command: